Inheritance Act 1975 Claims

 What does the process involve?

 If a claim cannot be settled right away, it will usually be necessary to apply to the court for an order.
-Most cases are settled after proceedings are issued but before the case reaches a final hearing.
+Most cases are settled after proceedings are issued but before the case reaches a final hearing, usually at mediation.
 Cases can take around 12 months to reach a final hearing once proceedings are issued but much depends on individual cases and particularly complicated cases can take longer.

 Once all the evidence is gathered, the court will list a hearing.
 The witnesses will give their evidence to the judge and the judge will make the decision based on the evidence and the requirements of the Inheritance Act.